ga-curriculum/intro-to-asynchronous-programming/intro-to-the-fetch-api/README.md

 tktk Hunter, could you remove Level Up from this hero?

-**Learning Objective:** By the end of this lesson, students will understand the basics of the Fetch API in JavaScript and how to make fetch requests.
+**Learning objective:** By the end of this lesson, students will understand the basics of the Fetch API in JavaScript and how to make fetch requests.

 ## What is the Fetch API?